amenadiane/devops/README.md

 nc -zv 127.0.0.1 8080

-**3. Finally setup CODEPIPELINE to orchestrate the deployment by reaching out to CODEDEPLOY to deploy onto our EC2.
+**3.Finally setup CODEPIPELINE to orchestrate the deployment by reaching out to CODEDEPLOY to deploy onto our EC2.
+**

 #**VALIDATION**